sentrionic/Mirage/README.md

 ### App

 To run the use case tests simply right click the `app` directory in the `test` directory and select `Run tests in 'xyz.mirage...'`

+---

+## Known Issues

+### App

+- Backstack keeps growing.
+  - Haven't found a good solution to that problem yet.
+- Screen transition animations flicker white when using dark mode.